Animal trial

 Illustration from Chambers Book of Days depicting a sow and her piglets being tried for the murder of a child.
 The trial allegedly took place in 1457, the mother being found guilty and the piglets acquitted.

 In legal history, an animal trial is a trial of a non-human animal.
 These trials were conducted in both secular and ecclesiastic courts.
 Records of such trials show that they took place in Europe from the thirteenth to the eighteenth century.
-In modern times, it is considered in most criminal justice systems that non-human animals lack moral agency and so cannot be held culpable for an act.
+The legal archives on animal cases are spotty.
+France has preserved significant documentation, but, more generally, extant records do not permit a comprehensive analysis of the prevalence and distribution of these cases at different points in time and place.

-The archives on animal cases are spotty.
-France has preserved significant documentation, but, more generally, extant documentation does not permit a comprehensive analysis of the prevalence and distribution of these cases at different points in time and place.
+In modern times, non-human animals cannot be held culpable for an act in most criminal justice systems on the grounds that they lack moral agency.